 California Headwaters

-California relies on its headwaters in the Sierra Nevada to provide a steady and clean water supply to downstream users, essential habitat for native species, and recreation for nature lovers.
+California relies on its headwaters in the Sierra Nevada to provide a steady clean water supply to downstream users, essential habitat for native species, and recreation for nature lovers.

 Wildfire Risk Reduction